Verona: [Do you promise] that her fights will be your fights? Burt: I do.

 Wade Gustafson in Fargo is a deconstruction as only the Coen Brothers can make 'em: as a combination of this and the Obnoxious In-Laws trope, he continuously undermines and distrusts son-in-law Jerry (who says that the kidnappers gave specific instructions about him being the one who made contact and delivered the money, which would have created a problem with the kidnappers even if Jerry wasn't technically their mastermind) and thus charges into the drop-off without any more protection than a concealed pistol or information on the kidnappers other than the time and place of delivery, which gets him killed when he insists that he won't give the money unless he sees his daughter and pisses off Showalter, who expected Jerry.

-As well as James Potter.
+Of course James Potter too.
 He decided to take on Voldemort by himself, knowing it almost certainly meant death (he even said to Lily "I'll hold him off", indicating he knew he stood no chance) but would nonetheless give his wife and son a chance of escaping.
 Not only were his chances against the Dark Lord nonexistent under normal circumstances, but on top of that, James wasn't holding a wand.
 That makes this into a heroic sacrifice.

 The Hobbit: An Unexpected Journey: Thorin is extremely protective of the younger dwarves, particularly his nephews Fíli and Kíli.
 Showcased when he reveals who he is to the Goblin King rather than let the youngest dwarves be killed in front of him.